What is included

 at Camp Paddy Run?

 Yes, we encourage all people to stay at Paddy Run and hope that its peaceful

 serenity might begin your walk with the Lord.
 All are welcome that can

 respect the property and comply with our rules and regulations.

-is required regardless of your group size.
-On the reservation form, we ask
+On the Reservation Request form, we ask

 that you list your planned activities.
 Our

 rental policies list all prohibited activities including hunting, paint

 The Camp Paddy Run, Inc. Board of Directors reserves the right to refuse use of the property to groups or

 individuals whose activities or philosophies are inconsistent with our